Skip to main content

 Why I picked Jonas Construction: I included Jonas Construction in this list because, first and foremost, their software is designed specifically for the construction industry, with over 30 years of experience serving this niche.
 By tailoring its platform to meet the needs of mechanical and specialty contractors, Jonas Construction provides accurate construction reports and real-time cost and revenue data to support informed decision-making and profitability tracking at various levels.

-Features that make it stand out include daily logs, project scheduling, and job costing, allowing for seamless integration between the field and back office for reliable decision-making.
-Other helpful features include work order management & billing tools, job costing tools, a client services portal, and tools to handle construction change orders, RFI's (requests for information), submittals & transmittals, and purchase orders & procurement requests.
-Jonas even includes features to help manage your equipment and inventory, as well as documents and reports.
+Features include daily logs, project scheduling, and job costing, allowing for seamless integration between the field and back office for reliable decision-making.
+Other helpful features include work order management and billing tools, job costing tools, a client services portal, and tools to handle construction change orders, and RFIs.
+Jonas Construction even includes features to help manage your equipment and inventory, as well as documents and reports.

 Pros and cons